PoisotLab/ms_betacov_mapping/README.md

 [@Becker2020InfInt; @Mull2022VirIso].
 Similarly, host species who share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
-In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential [@Olival2017HosVir]; these include, notably, body mass, and affinity for urban environments [@Albery2022UrbMam].
+In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential of their viruses [@Olival2017HosVir];
+these include, notably, body mass, life history, diet, and use for human-occupied spaces [@Albery2022UrbMam].
 Finally, especially when the pool of potential hosts spans the entire globe, there may be local host pools that are highly unique; not having been observed in other locations, these can act on the overall risk either by providing novel contact opportunities, reflecting unique host-environment combinations [@Engering2013PatHos], or facilitating rapid evolutionary changes in specialism of their pathogens [@Agosta2010HowSpe].
-In the specific case of generalist pathogens [which is the case many viruses in the *Betacoronavirus* genus, see *e.g.* @MacLean2021NatSel], there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].

-In this paper, we examine the biogeographic structure of bats-betacoronaviruses associations, based on a curated dataset of all confirmed bat hosts of betacoronaviruses.
-By drawing on concepts from the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos], we turn these associations into a spatially explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
+In the specific case of generalist pathogens [which is the case for many viruses in the *Betacoronavirus* genus, see *e.g.* @MacLean2021NatSel], there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].
+In this paper, we examine the biogeographic structure of bats-betacoronaviruses associations, based on a curated dataset of all confirmed bat hosts of betacoronaviruses, by adopting an analysis framework grounded in concepts from the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos].
+The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechansism, resulting in spatially fragmented evolutionary dynamics, coupled only by dispersal-related processes [@Gomulkiewicz2000HotSpo].
+In turn, these spatially fragmented processes can lead taxonomically homogeneous systems (in our case, the bats-betacoronaviruses complex) to have different structure and dynamics of large spatial extents [see *e.g.* @Price2002MacThe].

+The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [see notably @Gomulkiewicz2007DosDon], which all have the potential to act on outbreak potential, pathogen tramission, and disease virulence [@Turner2021RolEnv; @Parratt2016InfDis].
+First hot/cold spots of coevolution can appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially, because of *e.g.* partial range overlap between organisms [@Nuismer2003CoeHos]; hot/cold spots are notoriously difficult to identify in nature [@Laine2005SpaSca], especially when the structure of range overlap is complex, and the reciprocal fitness effets are relatively low.
+Both of these conditions are met in the bats-coronaviruses complex.
+Second, GMTC supposes the existence of selection mosaics, wherein the intensity of *selection* (in terms of selective consequences of fitness effects) varies across space; the strength of reciprocal selection responds to the biotic complexity of the community [locally diverse hosts and viruses are more biotically complex; @Thrall2007CoeSym] *and* to the local favorability of the environment [@Hochberg1998AntCoe].
+In a system with near global distribution and variations in relative richness, like the bats-betacoronaviruses complex, the GMTC predicts the establishment of many different coevolutionary trajectories.
+The final GMCT process is trait remixing, under which changes in coevolutionary dynamics happen due to the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal; adopting an host-centric perspective, high viral sharing would expose the host immune system to multiple new viral traits, thereby changing the selection landscape for all viruses.

+We turn the processes on the GMTC into definitions of spillover risk from viruses to hosts (focusing on the bats-betacoronavirus complex), with a specific emphasis on the potential to create independant coevolutionary dynamics (and therefore spatial fragmentation in the risk) through heterogeneity.
+Our components of risk are (i) the phylogenetic diversity of hosts, representing the diversification potential of the system (hotspots, selection mosaics), under the assumption that bat diversification is not primarily driven by viruses [@Gorbunova2020WorGoe]; (ii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits in unusual combinations (cold spots, trait remixing); finally, (iii) viral sharing among hosts, representing the potential for hosts to be exposed to complex and functionaly diverse communities (trait remixing, biotic complexity).
+We turn these predicates into a spatially explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
 Explicitely framing the notion of spillover risk based on propositions from the GMTC (which is to say, based on a framework linking interactions between species to change within species) is a novel idea, that should be relatively general.
 Indeed, it only assumes the action of well described evolutionary mechanisms.
 The benefit of this approach is to provide the potential for a more dynamic and nuanced understanding of risk: not only on ecological timescales, but also by providing clues about which areas can change over micro-evolutionary timescales.
 This provides a way to look at spatial structure by accounting for more notions than species richness/similarity, but also a way to identify spatial areas of higher risk.

-We identify the Amazon and South-Eastern Asia as hotspots where the phylogenetic distinctiveness of *Betacoronavirus* is the highest [@Anthony2017GloPat];
-surprisingly, current data suggest that viral sharing between hosts is high in the Amazon and low in South-Eastern Asia, which has the potential to result in different evolutionary dynamics between these two regions, hinting at different futures for their viral communities.
-This work is important both as a description of the bats-betacoronaviruses complex, but also because more broadly, bats are known reservoirs for a variety of emerging viruses and other pathogens [@Calisher2006BatImp;@Melaun2014BatPot], making balancing the needs for bat conservation and disease prevention most likely very difficult and a source of human-wildlife conflicts, especially in more densely populated areas [@Rego2015AssHum; @Stone2015ManCon].

 # Methods